-Volume 51, Issue 8: March 28, 2025
+Volume 51, Issue 10: April 11, 2025

-traditional public schools.
-If a local government imposes an education impact fee, the bills require developers to offset their fees on a dollar-for-dollar basis through improvements or contributions to charter schools or school districts within three miles of their developments.
-Additionally, the bills preempt local governments from enforcing vehicular stacking regulations that limit traffic during school drop-off and pick-up times if such enforcement would restrict a school's enrollment capacity.
+enforcing vehicular stacking regulations that limit traffic during school drop-off and pick-up times if such enforcement would restrict a school's enrollment capacity.
 The bills prohibit local governments from enforcing local building codes that are more stringent than the Florida Building Code and the Florida Fire Prevention Code if such regulation limits the student capacity of a conversion charter school.
 Finally, the bills prohibit local governments from requiring proposed charter schools to obtain a special exemption or conditional use approval for land use, ensuring they are automatically considered an allowable use under local zoning laws.
 CS/HB 569 was amended to clarify that charter schools are considered public facilities for concurrency purposes.
 The amendment also removed a provision that prohibits local governments from adopting, imposing, or enforcing any local building requirements addressed by and more stringent than the Florida Fire Prevention Code.
 (Cruz)

 Transportation Concurrency (Monitor)

-HB 203 (Grow), SB 1074 (McClain) and SB 1738 (Ingoglia) modify requirements for local government comprehensive plans in Florida, including transportation concurrency.
+CS/HB 203 (Grow), SB 1074 (McClain) and SB 1738 (Ingoglia) modify requirements for local government comprehensive plans in Florida, including transportation concurrency.
 Under current law, the capital improvements element of these plans must identify the facilities needed to achieve adopted levels of service within a five-year period.
 The bills add the phrase "or to maintain current levels of service" to this requirement.
 As a result, comprehensive plans will now need to identify the facilities necessary to meet adopted levels of service within five years or maintain existing service levels.
 (Cruz)

 NATURAL RESOURCES AND PUBLIC LAND

+Farm Products (Monitor)

+HB 211 (Cobb) and SB 374 (Truenow) redefine "farm product" in Florida's agricultural lands and practices statute to include both edible and nonedible plants and plant

-Page 69 of 118
+Page 74 of 125

 LEGISLATIVE BILL SUMMARIES

 Florida League of Cities

-Volume 51, Issue 8: March 28, 2025

-Farm Products (Monitor)

-HB 211 (Cobb) and SB 374 (Truenow) redefine "farm product" in Florida's agricultural lands and practices statute to include both edible and nonedible plants and plant products, as well as any animals useful to humans and their derived products.
+Volume 51, Issue 10: April 11, 2025 products, as well as any animals useful to humans and their derived products.
 Of interest to municipalities, the bills expand the existing preemption on bona fide farm operations classified as agricultural land to include the collection, storage, processing, and distribution of farm products, which governmental entities cannot limit if such activity is regulated through certain best management practices or specific statewide or federal regulatory bodies.
-(Singer)

-Nature-based Methods for Improving Coastal Resilience (Monitor)

-CS/HB 371 (Mooney) and CS/SB 50 (Garcia) direct the Florida Department of Environmental Protection (DEP) to adopt rules governing nature-based methods to improve coastal resilience.
+(Singer) Nature-based Methods for Improving Coastal Resilience (Monitor) CS/HB 371 (Mooney) and CS/SB 50 (Garcia) direct the Florida Department of Environmental Protection (DEP) to adopt rules governing nature-based methods to improve coastal resilience.
 The bills require DEP to include provisions in the rules encouraging local governments to develop or participate in coastal resilience and ecosystem restoration projects.
 DEP will also be required to identify vulnerable properties along the coastline and encourage partnerships with local governments to create protection and restoration zone programs, including eligible opportunities through the Resilient Florida Grant Program.
 CS/SB 50 was amended to appropriate \$250,000 in non-recurring funds from the Resilient Florida Trust Fund to DEP for the fiscal year 2025-2026 and specify that the funds must be used to conduct the feasibility study for coastal flood risk reduction.
 CS/HB 371 was amended to require DEP to post on its website, rather than establish by rule, guidelines governing nature-based methods for improving coastal resilience by July 1, 2027.

-CS/HB 371 was also amended to add additional requirements for the Florida Flood Hub for Applied Research and Innovation that include:

-• Identifying areas of significant erosion
+CS/HB 371 was also amended to add additional requirements for the Florida Flood Hub for Applied Research and Innovation that include: - Identifying areas of significant erosion - Identifying strategies and methods to minimize impacts to mangroves and other native species Page 75 of 125 LEGISLATIVE BILL SUMMARIES Florida League of Cities

-Page 70 of 118

-LEGISLATIVE BILL SUMMARIES

-Florida League of Cities